gatsbyjs/gatsby/docs/blog/2019-06-21-profitable-agency-wordpress/index.md

 The WordPress ecosystem is bursting with solutions, paid and free, for any use case your clients have.
 I'm personally very grateful for that.

-Recently, premium plugin companies have discovered that the value of their software, and the cost of customer service are both higher than expected.
+Recently, premium plugin companies have discovered that the value of their software, and the cost of customer service, are both higher than expected.
 If you think break-fix is hard for us, imagine having your code run on thousands of different environments, and hosting platforms, and versions of PHP.
 So, of course, plugin prices have gone up.
 I don't begrudge the fact that many of my favorite WordPress shops are asking for more.

 Again, the Gatsby ecosystem is different.
 Like hosting, the standard pricing for third-party website services is a generous free tier.